The lean startup summary 5

 The Lean Startup

 Most startups don't succeed, but a lot of these failures could be avoided.
-The Lean Startup is a fresh method that’s being used worldwide, transforming how businesses are created and how new products are launched.
+The Lean Startup shows you how.

 This book is a game changer for both new and established entrepreneurs